Robby Hoffman

-Robby Hoffman (born December 2, 1989) is an American-Canadian writer, comedian, actor, and talk show host.
-Born in Brooklyn, New York, she began her career as a writer and is known for her work on The Chris Gethard Show, Baroness Von Sketch Show, Workin' Moms, and Odd Squad, the latter of which won a Emmy Award for Outstanding Writing for a Children's, Preschool Children's, Family Viewing in 2019.
+Rivkah Sarah "Robby" Hoffman (born December 2, 1989) is a Canadian and American actress and comedian.
+Born in Brooklyn and raised in Montreal, she began her career as a writer and is known for her work on The Chris Gethard Show, Baroness Von Sketch Show, Workin' Moms, and Odd Squad, the latter of which won an Emmy Award for Outstanding Writing for a Children's, Preschool Children's, Family Viewing in 2019.
 Hoffman released her first stand-up special, I'm Nervous, in 2019.
 She was named one of Comedy Central's Up Next comedians in 2018, appeared on Conan O'Brien's Comics to Watch list, as well as on Vulture's The Comedians You Should and Will Know in 2020.

 Hoffman was nominated in 2025 for a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her recurring role as Randi in the HBO Max comedy-drama Hacks.
-The New York Times called her "a breakout star" and a "fan favorite."
+The New York Times called her "a breakout star" and a "fan favorite".

 Early life and education

-Hoffman was born in Brooklyn, New York, the seventh of ten siblings in a Hasidic Jewish family.
-Hoffman jokingly described her parents, who initially practiced Reform Judaism and later began to practice Hasidic Judaism: "They're two people who joined a Hasidic cult and had ten kids, and I'm the product of it."
-Her mother later became a Messianic Jew.
+Rivkah Sarah Hoffman was born on December 2, 1989, in the Brooklyn borough of New York City.
+The seventh of ten siblings, she grew up in an impoverished Hasidic Jewish family that lived in a small apartment in Brooklyn's Crown Heights neighborhood.
+Hoffman jokingly says of her parents, who formerly practiced Reform Judaism and later began to practice Hasidic Judaism: "They're two people who joined a Hasidic cult and had ten kids, and I'm the product of it."
+Her mother later converted to Christianity.

 During her early childhood, Hoffman's parents divorced; she and her siblings were subsequently raised by their single mother in her native Montreal, Canada.
 Hoffman has said her mother struggled financially to support their family, and that she lived in poverty.

-After attending private high school Bialik Secondary School, Hoffman enrolled at McGill University, where she studied accounting and communications; after graduation, she enrolled in the graduate CPA program at McGill, only to quit a few hours into her first day of the program to pursue a career in comedy.
+After attending the private high school Bialik Secondary School, Hoffman enrolled at McGill University, where she studied accounting and communications; after graduation, she enrolled in the graduate CPA program at McGill, only to quit a few hours into her first day of the program to pursue a career in comedy.